Jl30n23/EX05-MovieReviews-Part2/README.md

-## EX03-MovieReviews-Part1
+## EX04-MovieReviews-Part2

 The objective of this assignment is to familiarize yourselves with arrays, heap memory management and error checking.

-This assignment is the beginning of a multi-assignment project called Movie Reviews.
+This assignment is the second part of a multi-assignment project called Movie Reviews.
 The goal of the overall project is to implement a basic machine learning algorithm called Nearest Neighbor to predict the review values for movies a user has not entered yet based on similar reviewers within a corpus of reviews.
 This assignment is the first step in that algorithm, which is to find the nearest neighbor given a target and a corpus.

-In this assignment you will create a single function, called `findNearestNeighbor`, which takes a target, a corpus of reviews along with the size of the corpus, and the number of elements in all the arrays.
-The function will then find the entry in the corpus with the minimum distance from the target.
-The function then returns the minimum distance and the entry in the corpus that had that minimum distance, as an array.
-Remember since you are returning two values you will have to return these values as an `std::pair`.
+In this assignment you will update the `findNearestNeighbor` function, which takes a target, a corpus of reviews along with the size of the corpus, and the number of elements in all the arrays.
+The function will then find all the entries in the corpus with the minimum distance from the target.
+The function then returns the minimum distance , an array of indices of all the rows that are at the minimum distance, and the number of rows at that minimum.
+Remember since you are returning three values you will have to return these values as an `std::tuple`.

 ### Getting Started